pulumi/pulumi-hugo/themes/default/content/blog/kubecon-na-2021-roundup/index.md

 {{< youtube "QOiyWWFjG5Q?rel=0" >}}

 An open source project lives or dies by its contributors, both technical and non-technical.
 Kubernetes is huge and requires a lot of contributors to keep it growing, so we have SIG Contributor Experience to make sure they stay happy and the community stays healthy.
-Alison Dowdney and Cristoph Blecker go into just how SIG Contributor Experience operates, plus updates.
+Alison Dowdney and Christoph Blecker go into just how SIG Contributor Experience operates, plus updates.
 If you’re in a leadership position for an open source project, there are some lessons to be learned from this talk.

 #### Kubernetes Exposed!
 Seven of Nine Hidden Secrets That Will Give You...
 Ian Coldwater & Brad Geesaman